 Creating Accounts and Generating Meraki Dashboard Login for Administrators

 Who can create a Meraki dashboard login for a user?
 Organization-level administrators with full or read-only access can view the list of administrators in the organization.
-However, only organization-level admins with full management access can make any changes on the page – add an admin, delete an admin or change the access privileges of current admins.
+However, only organization-level admins with full management access can make any changes on the page – add an, delete an, or change the access privileges of current admins.

 Full-access organization admins only have to input a new administrator’s name and email address to generate their Meraki dashboard login credentials.
 Since it is so easy to set up administrator access, businesses and companies must observe SOPs and best practices in deciding who gets this level of control.